hheydaroff/dostgpt/readme.md

 The chatbot will ask for user input and generate a response based on the provided prompt.
 It will continue to interact with the user until the user chooses to exit.

+### Limitation
+So that user can enter multiline text, every time to submit the input, user should press `Enter` at the new empty line.

 ### Commands

 - **forget**: Clears the conversation history and starts a new conversation.